 Get the Facts You Need Regarding DWI Breath Tests

 - Prepare to take a breath test immediately.
 Your breath test will be administered as soon as possible from the moment you are stopped by a law enforcement officer for a DWI.
 It will be up to the law enforcement officer to decide whether you will take a field sobriety, blood, or breath test.

 - You can request a blood test within 2 hours.
 If you have submitted to the officer’s test, you have the right to request a blood test, which can be administered by the medical professional of your choice (at your expense).
-The results of that test will be valid in court as long as it is within two hours of your arrest.
+The results of that test will be valid in court as long as it is administered within two hours of your arrest.

 Breath Test Lawyer Fighting Relentlessly for You

-Our founder, Attorney Hernandez, has been rated 10.0 Superb by Avvo, demonstrating his high level of dedication and professionalism in the legal field.
-With experience as an assistant public defender, Mr. Hernandez has handled hundreds of criminal cases, ranging from minor misdemeanor to serious felony offenses.
+Our founder, Attorney Jesse Hernandez, has been rated 10.0 Superb by Avvo, demonstrating his high level of dedication and professionalism in the legal field.
+Having once worked as an assistant public defender, Mr. Hernandez has handled hundreds of criminal cases, ranging from minor misdemeanor to serious felony offenses.

-Our team recognizes that behind every individual involved in a sticky legal situation there is an average person who is worried about their family and future.
+Our team recognizes that behind every individual involved in a sticky legal situation, there is an average person who is worried about their family and future.
 These individuals place all their hopes on the skills of their DWI lawyer in San Antonio or Austin.
 You can be certain that we will try our hardest to help you reach a favorable resolution.
 We also acknowledge that a legal crisis can occur at any time, so we extend our services to you 24 hours a day, 7 days a week.

 If you have any questions regarding breath tests, or you would like to know more about DWI law in Texas, do not hesitate to contact our team of San Antonio DWI lawyers today.
 In order to encourage people to seek the legal support they need, we proudly provide free case consultations to all potential clients.
 Reach out to us today to book a meeting with our DWI lawyer in San Antonio or Austin.